Kristina01111000/Drws_site/README.md

 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis
 - Fix the title of the download pdf on fourissimo page
-- Look into file upload plugin for fourissimo page -> new plugin from peepso

 - add a page for reviews, just dont link to it anywhere
 - check names of lessons on promo page when new youtube video is dropped